Prof Hatim Abdulhussein

 Mike Fell

-National Cyber Operations Exec Director, National Cyber Operations, NHS England
+Executive Director of National Cyber Security Operations, NHS England

 Mike has spent 15 years in range of security roles for the UK Government, and is currently Executive Director of National Cyber Operations for NHS Digital, with accountability for the security of NHS Digital’s data and systems, as well as supporting the resilience of the wider Health System in defending and respond to cyber attacks.